-During the first quarter of fiscal year 2013, we undertook a number of important organizational changes to drive the success of our business.
-The reorganization included changes to the structure and alignment of our product development and marketing teams and re-organization of our sales teams.
-While these changes were intended to better serve our customers and drive future growth, we encountered challenges in the execution of these efforts which impacted our financial results in the short term.
-In order to achieve these organizational changes and to further our strategy, including our continuing shift to cloud and mobile computing, in the third quarter of fiscal year 2013, we commenced a company-wide restructuring plan.
+During fiscal years 2013 and 2014, we undertook restructuring plans.
 If we are unable to realize the outcomes from the restructuring efforts as planned, we may need to undertake additional restructuring efforts, and our business and operating results may be harmed.
 In taking any future restructuring actions, we may incur additional costs that negatively impact our operating margins.
 Additionally, a prolonged and slow economic recovery or a renewed recession in U.S. or foreign markets could also lead to additional restructuring actions and associated costs.

 We have taken actions to reduce our cost structure to more closely align our costs with our revenue levels.
 In taking these actions, we have attempted to balance the cost of such initiatives against their longer term benefits.
-As a result of these actions, we have incurred and will incur additional costs in the short term that have the effect of reducing our operating margins.
 If we do not achieve the proper balance of these cost reduction initiatives, we may eliminate critical elements of our operations, the loss of which could negatively impact our ability to benefit from an economic recovery.
 We cannot assure that our cost cutting efforts will achieve appropriate levels of expenses, and we may take additional actions in the future.